-With the recent release of September LSAT scores, a number of students now find themselves in the somewhat uncomfortable position of a possible retake later this year.
-With that in mind, I want to take a moment to consider one of the most frequently asked questions regarding law school admissions: “Should I take the LSAT again, and if I do, how will law schools interpret my scores?”
+When LSAT scores come out, many students are faced with the uncomfortable reality of a possible retake.
+With that in mind, consider one of the most common questions regarding law school admissions.
+“Should I retake the exam?
+And if I do, how will law schools interpret my scores?”

-Update as of May 2017: LSAC has lifted their long-standing repeat rule of “three attempts every two years” and will now allow test takers to sit for the LSAT an unlimited number of times.
-Couple that with the increased number of test administrations planned for the coming years—five in 2018, seven in 2019, and ten in 2020 and beyond—and suddenly test takers have a tremendous amount of both flexibility and opportunity for retakes.
+As of May 2017, LSAC lifted their long-standing repeat rule of “three attempts every two years.”
+They now allow test takers to sit for the LSAT an unlimited number of times.
+Coupled with the increased number of test administrations, test takers have a tremendous amount of flexibility and opportunity for retakes.

-On the whole though a reliable rule of thumb is still this: if you feel you can improve your score with a subsequent try, it’s almost certainly worth it!
+A reliable rule of thumb: if you feel you can improve your score trying again, it’s almost certainly worth it!

-What this means is that since schools now report only their students’ highest LSAT scores to the ABA, all law schools now consider only an applicant’s highest LSAT score, and no longer take the averaged score into consideration.
-Yes, schools will see all of your scores from the past five years, and they do pay attention to scoring trends (if your four attempts show four consecutive declines, for instance, you’ll want to explain that pattern), but in the end it’s the highest number that’s reported so it’s the highest number that matters.
+Since schools now report only their students’ highest LSAT scores to the ABA, all law schools now consider only an applicant’s highest LSAT score.
+They’re no longer required take the average score into consideration.
+Yes, schools will see all your scores from the past five years.
+And, yes, they do pay attention to scoring trends.
+For example, if your four attempts show four consecutive declines, you’ll want to explain that pattern.
+In the end, the highest number that matters is the number that’s reported so it’s the highest number that matters.

 Why is this good news?
-It means that if you retake the LSAT and improve your score, schools will disregard your lower score(s) in favor of your best performance.
+This means if you retake the LSAT and improve your score, schools will disregard your lower score(s) in favor of your best performance.
 The “penalty,” so to speak, of multiple attempts has been largely erased.

-Now that we’ve addressed test-taking and score-reporting policy, let’s consider some of the questions you should ask before committing to another LSAT.
+Now that we’ve addressed test-taking and score-reporting policy, let’s consider some questions you should ask before committing to another LSAT.

 How Can You Tell if a Retake is Worth It?

-First, you need to examine where you stand right now.
-Ask yourself the following:
+First, you need to examine where you currently stand.

 Let’s face it: you’re considering a retake because, so far, you haven’t gotten to where you want to be.
 For that to change on your next attempt, you need to change the way that you approach the exam.
-Whether that means you invest in a course or private tutor, or simply dedicate more time to your studies and diligently work to analyze and correct your shortcomings, without a different understanding of the LSAT, there’s no reason to expect a different score.
-So be honest with yourself about how you intend to prepare for the next attempt, and only commit to it if you know there’s a significant chance that you’ll be a different, better test taker on the coming exam.
+Whether that means you invest in a course, hire a private tutor, or dedicate more time to your studies.
+Without a different understanding of the LSAT, there’s no reason to expect a different score.
+Be honest with yourself about how you intend to prepare for the next attempt.
+Only commit to it if you know there’s a significant chance you’ll be a different, better test taker on the coming exam.

 So should you retake the LSAT?

-Retaking the LSAT isn’t a decision to make lightly, as it will require time for continued preparation and further testing, and will undoubtedly cause some extra stress as you work to get the rest of your application in order.
-But if you know that your current best score isn’t sufficient to get you into the school(s) of your choice, and certainly if you think you can do significantly better, it’s generally worth the time and effort to give the LSAT another shot.
+Retaking the LSAT isn’t a decision to make lightly, It will require time for continued preparation and further testing and it will undoubtedly cause some extra stress as you work to get the rest of your application in order.
+It’s generally worth the time and effort to give the LSAT another shot if you know that your current best score isn’t sufficient to get you into the school(s) of your choice and if you think you can do significantly better.

 Considering a retake but wondering if it’s the right decision?
 Let us know in the comments section below and we’ll happily assist you further!